 As the world shifts to social, commerce is shifting as well.
 It used to be that one could open a product or a service store online, prepare a descriptive sales page, and a shopping cart and begin selling successfully.
 With the shift to social, traditional e-commerce is fast fading as the preferred mode in which people shop online.
 What is increasingly becoming necessary is that e-commerce is social.
 Social E-commerce or Social Commerce, as is increasingly becoming known as, is where e-commerce meets social.
+There are a large number of e-commerce options available to small businesses and big businesses alike.
+A popular option is Shopify, which has led to many people posing the question is Shopify worth it?
+Well, this has been investigated in the form of many reviews.

 Social Commerce – Let’s Dig Deep